icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [tjdevries/colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim) - A colorscheme helper.
 Written in Lua!
 Quick & Easy Color Schemes 😄.
 - [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic Lua library for setting base16 themes.
 - [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in Lua, with real-time feedback.
-- [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
+- [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme generator that is "lite" on logic for the developer.
 - [echasnovski/mini.nvim#mini.base16](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-base16.md) - Module of `mini.nvim` with fast implementation of base16 theme for manually supplied palette.
 - [ThemerCorp/themer.lua](https://github.com/themercorp/themer.lua) - A simple highlighter plugin for neovim.
 It has a huge collection of colorschemes.
 It also has ability to create colorschemes for Vim/Neovim and other supported apps (such as kitty and alacritty).
 - [echasnovski/mini.nvim#mini.colors](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-colors.md) - Module of `mini.nvim` to tweak and save any color scheme.
 Also can animate transition and convert between some color spaces.